z4l1nux/AISVSwise/1.0/en/Categories.md

 ---

 ## 13. Human Oversight, Accountability & Governance
-This section provides requirements for keeping a human “captain of the ship” with clear lines of responsibility, escalation, and ethical stewardship.
+This section provides requirements for keeping a human "captain of the ship" with clear lines of responsibility, escalation, and ethical stewardship.

 | Focus area | Purpose |
 | --- | --- |